-We’ve all seen them.
-Hey, we’re all probably guilty of producing them.
+This article will provide you with some helpful hints on how to shoot compelling video footage of your next journey on an off-road trail.
+Let’s get started.
+First off, there’s what I like to call the classic, “yawn fest video”.
+We’ve all seen them…..hey, we’re all probably guilty of producing them.
 You know, the 5 minutes or more of footage of a rig driving along a trail somewhere in the backcountry; yawn-fest!
 Frankly this type of video should be confined to your own computer and not shared on YouTube or Vimeo channels.
 There I said it!

-Here are some quick pointers on how to shoot a compelling video of that great rig of yours and your next overland adventure.
+Here are some quick pointers on how to shoot compelling video footage of that great rig of yours and your next overland adventure.

 (2) Be brutal when editing: Spend a lot of time doing it.
 Good editing takes time and makes or breaks a movie.